 additional research methods included: task

-Having gathered this wealth of information we began to categorize and distill it through processes of affinity mapping, empathy mapping and mind mapping.
+Having gathered this information, we began to categorize and distill it through the processes of affinity mapping, empathy mapping, and mind mapping.

 So, where is Grand Central Market

-My research invalidated the idea that Grand Central Market needs a wayfinding system to vendor stalls and demonstrated that this exploratory process was one of the major draws to the space.
+Research invalidated the hypothesis that Grand Central Market needs a wayfinding system to vendor stalls and demonstrated that this exploratory process was one of the major draws to the space.

 How can we improve this experience?

 Reflecting on our insights, we focused on alleviating the frustration associated with waiting in line, finding a seat and navigating an accessible route.

 *We purposely chose to leave room for the physical

 exploration of vendors by not emphasizing routes to particular stalls.
 This was to prevent one of the positive experiences in the space being taken away.